International Holocaust Remembrance Alliance: Working groups

 The Memorials and Museums Working Group (MMWG) helps mobilize support and expertise for Holocaust memorials and related places of memory, it collects information on memorials and promotes communication and exchange between memorial sites and museums.
 The MMWG drafted an International Memorial and Museum Charter.
 The IHRA was also instrumental in campaigning against the destruction of the site of the former Gusen Concentration Camp in Austria, which will now be preserved as a memorial.

-Communication Working Group (CWG)

-The Communication Working Group (CWG) provides IHRA's target groups with information about the IHRA and its initiatives, ensures efficient communication among the members of the IHRA, and informs internal and external audiences on developments in Holocaust education, remembrance, and research.

-Committees

-The IHRA has three thematic committees that bring together experts from across the Working Groups to address topics that are of contemporary interest to the IHRA.

-Committee on Antisemitism and Holocaust Denial

-The Committee on Antisemitism and Holocaust Denial was created to address the upsurge in antisemitism and Holocaust denial and trivialization.
-Two of the Committee's key achievements are the "Working Definition of Holocaust Denial and Distortion" (adopted at the October Plenary Session 2013) and the "Working Definition of Antisemitism".